State Facts About Abortion: Utah

 National Background and Context

-• In 2008, 97% of Utah counties had no abortion provider.
-64% of Utah women lived in these counties.
+•In 2017, some 97% of Utah counties had no clinics that provided abortions, and 63% of Utah women lived in those counties.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion and then wait 72 hours before the procedure is provided.
-Counseling must be provided in person and must take place before the waiting period begins, thereby necessitating two separate trips to the facility.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 72 hours before the procedure is provided.
+Counseling must be provided in person and must take place at any medical facility before the waiting period begins, thereby necessitating two trips to the facility.

-- Abortion is covered in insurance policies for public employees only in cases of life endangerment, when her health is severely compromised, fetal impairment, rape or incest.
+- Abortion is covered in insurance policies for public employees only in cases of life endangerment or severely compromised health, fetal impairment, rape or incest.

 - The parent of a minor must consent and be notified before an abortion is provided.

-- Public funding is available for abortion only in cases of life endangerment, rape, incest or when necessary to prevent long-lasting damage to the woman's physical health.
+- Public funding is available for abortion only in cases of life endangerment, rape, incest or when the procedure is necessary to prevent long-lasting damage to the patient's physical health.